docopt/docopt.org/index.md

 -------------------------------------------------------------------------------

-Option descriptions consist of a list of options that you put below your ussage patterns.
+Option descriptions consist of a list of options that you put below your usage patterns.
 It is optional to specify them if there is no ambiguity in usage patterns (described in `--option` section above).

 Option's description allows to specify: